 General.
-The MTD shall be used for the placement of binder and surface course.
+The MTD shall be used for the placement of all hot-mix asphalt surface course and binder course mixtures shall be placed with a paver.
 The MTD speed shall be adjusted to the speed of the paver to maintain a continuous, non-stop paving operation.